CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/3-Create-Application-Groups-and-assign-to-users.md

 ### Exercise 1: Create Application Group

-An application group of type ‘Desktop’ was created automatically while creating the Session Host in the previous exercise.
+An application group of type ‘Desktop’, was created automatically while creating the Session Host in the previous exercise.
 In this task, we will create a new application group of type ‘*RemoteApp*’ and publish two applications in it.
 Also, we will assign users to both the application groups.

 1. Navigate to the Azure portal, then search for *Azure Virtual Desktop* in the search bar and select **Azure Virtual Desktop** from the suggestions.

    ![ws name.](media/w1.png)

-2. You will be directed towards the Azure Virtual Desktop management window.
+2. You will be directed towards the **Azure Virtual Desktop** management window.

    ![ws name.](media/64.png)